OVERVIEW The World Health Organization declared COVID-19 a pandemic on 11 March 2020.

 While the economic implications are tough enough in Australia, the impact in Haiti for those already in such vulnerable situations is already devastating.The majority of Haitians do not have access to any preventative training or medical and health supplies needed to combat the disease if it grows rapidly.

-We are also very aware that not being able to work during , may have disastrous implications for our Haitian families - and therefore - our sponsored children.
+We are also very aware that not being able to work, is having serious implications for our Haitian families - and therefore - our sponsored children.

 FRONTIER PROJECTS: OUR IMMEDIATE RESPONSE

-As Directors of Frontier Projects Haiti, John and Cheryl went into immediate meetings with the CEO of our Partner-NGO in Haiti: Reginald Celestin, from Light for Living International Ministries.
-Reginald then met with the following leaders and partents to put our Protocols into place: 1) our teachers from Bouvier School, 2) our social worker Yndjy Belval, 3) our Love Community Home Parents, 4) our Love Family Homes parents, and 5) our trainers at Libellule Training Academy.
+As Directors of Frontier Projects Haiti, John and Cheryl went into immediate meetings in early 2020, with the CEO of our Partner-NGO in Haiti: Reginald Celestin, from Light for Living International Ministries.
+Reginald then met with the following leaders and parents, to put our Protocols into place: 1) our teachers from Bouvier School, 2) our social worker Yndjy Belval, 3) our Love Community Home Parents, 4) our Love Family Homes parents, and 5) our trainers at Libellule Training Academy.

 Cheryl and John continue to meet regularly online with Reginald andJohanne Celestin - Johanne is our Programs' Administrative and Finance Co-ordinator and also our Social Worker, Yndjy Belvel, who works directly with our Love Community children, orphans and families.